mobak88/recipe-node-app/README.md

 #### Login example

-To login send POST request with a user type and `admin` or `premium`:
+To login send POST request to the `/login` resource with a `user_type` and `admin` as string or `user_type` and `premium` as string with Content-Type JSON, you get authorized to the respective resourses after logging in.
+Login are cookies, remove cookie `user_type` to logout

 ```
 {